-212 Department of Parks and Recreation, Building, Structure, and Object Record, Norman Rial House, 2.
+Department of Parks and Recreation, Building, Structure, and Object Record, Norman Rial House, 2.

-213 Department of Parks and Recreation, Building, Structure, and Object Record, Helen T. Warren House, 2.
+&lt;sup>154 Department of Parks and Recreation, Building, Structure, and Object Record, Helen T. Warren House, 2.

-214 Department of Parks and Recreation, Building, Structure, and Object Record, Helen T. Warren House, 2.
+&lt;sup>155 Department of Parks and Recreation, Building, Structure, and Object Record, Helen T. Warren House, 2.

-Fallingwater in Bear Run, Pennsylvania.
-Wright's extensive body of work included a number of building types, including schools, museums, offices, and hotels.
+Frank Lloyd Wright - Considered one of the founding father of Modernism, Frank Lloyd Wright (1867-1959) has influenced generations of architects through his early Prairie Style houses, exemplified by the Robie House in Chicago, and later with his design philosophy of "organic" architecture, exemplified by Fallingwater in Bear Run, Pennsylvania, Wright's extensive body of work included a number of building types, including schools, museums, offices, and hotels.
 In addition to these, Wright was also known for his design of interior features including furniture and stained glass windows.
-Other high-profile works throughout the U.S. include the Johnson Wax Headquarters building and the Solomon R. Guggenheim Museum.
-The Walker House (1952) in Carmel is a representative example of Wright's concept of "organic" architecture, with its use of native wood and stone materials, window patterns and careful siting.
-Wright influenced numerous Carmel architects, including Mark Mills and Jon Konigshofer.
-215
+Other high-profile works throughout the U.S. include the Johnson Wax Headquarters building, the Solomon R. Guggenheim Museum.
+The Walker House in Carmel is a representative example of Wright's concept of "organic" architecture, with its use of native wood and stone materials, window patterns and careful siting.
+157

-William Wurster (1895-1973) - Born in Stockton, California, William Wurster has been widely recognized as the father of "Everyday Modernism," utilizing the vernacular architectural forms and materials of the California landscape in novel ways, particularly his residential designs in the 1930s to the 1950s.216 Educated at the University of California, Berkeley, Wurster began his career in the New York office of Delano and Aldrich, and subsequently in the San Francisco office of John Reid.
+William Wurster - Born in Stockton, California, William Wurster (1895-1973) has been widely recognized as the father of "Everyday Modernism," utilizing the vernacular architectural forms and materials of the California landscape in novel ways, particularly his residential designs in the 1930s to the 1950s.
+158 Educated at the University of California, Berkeley, Wurster began his career in the New York office of Delano and Aldrich, and subsequently in the San Francisco office of John Reid.
 He founded his own practice in 1924, and was later joined by Theodore Bernardi in 1934 and Donn Emmons in 1945.
 In addition to his practice, Wurster taught at MIT and the University of California, Berkeley.
 Wurster returned to California in 1950 and held the post of Dean of Architecture at U.C.
 Berkeley until 1963, where he is most well known for combining the architecture, landscape architecture and city and regional planning departments to create the College of Environmental Design.
 William Wurster, Theodore Bernardi, and Donn Emmons were named Fellows of the AIA and Wurster received the coveted AIA Gold Medal Award for lifetime achievement in 1969.
 The Dianthe Miller House, Nelson Nowell House, and Albert Merchant House in Carmel are representative examples of Wurster's design aesthetic, mixing natural materials and new technologies.
-In Carmel, Wurster designed two houses on Scenic Rd.: the Nelson Nowell House (1947) and the Merchant House (1961).
-The Nelson Nowell House was featured in the First Museum Exhibition of Domestic Architecture of the San Francisco Bay region held at the San Francisco Museum of Art in 1946.217
+The Nelson Nowell House was featured in the First Museum Exhibition of Domestic Architecture of the San Francisco Bay region held at the San Francisco Museum of Art in 1946.
+159

-Frank Wynkoop - Born in Denver, Colorado, 218 Frank Wynkoop is known primarily for his school and public building designs and in the mid-twentieth century, had established offices throughout California, including San Carlos, San Francisco, Fresno, Bakersfield, and Carmel.
+Frank Wynkoop - Born in Denver, Colorado, 160 Frank Wynkoop is known primarily for his school and public building designs and in the mid-twentieth century, had established offices throughout California, including San Carlos, San Francisco, Fresno, Bakersfield, and Carmel.
 Wynkoop's best known work in Carmel was his sea house on Carmel Point.
-At the time of its construction in 1952, the building was the subject of much controversy with its U-shaped plan, lack of chimney and flue, and inverted, butterfly-shaped roof.
-219
+At the time of its construction in 1955, the building was the subject of much controversy with its U-shaped plan, lack of chimney and flue, and inverted, butterfly-shaped roof.